 Prior to joining OCTA, Johnson worked at Amtrak for 12 years, where he held positions in operations, planning, and finance and contributed to the development of passenger rail corridors in California, Oregon, Washington and British Columbia.

 Johnson lives in Rancho Santa Margarita with his wife and two daughters.

-Ken Phipps is the Deputy Chief Executive Officer of the Orange County Transportation Authority (OCTA).
+Jennifer L. Bergener is the Deputy Chief Executive Officer for the Orange County Transportation Authority.

 As Deputy CEO, Bergener works directly with CEO Darrell E. Johnson in advancing efforts to fulfill OCTA’s mission of keeping Orange County moving with a balanced and sustainable transportation system.
 She also helps oversee the agency’s more than 1,300 employees and an annual budget of $1.4 billion.